SESYNC-ci/introdb-lesson/docs/_slides/untidy.md

 : Currently, `plots` is pretty sparse.
 What other kind of data might go into plots?

 Answer
-: {:.framgnet} Additional properties, such as location, that do not change between surveys.
+: {:.fragment} Additional properties, such as location, that do not change between surveys.

 ===

 ## Un-tidy data with JOINs

 Record, store, and read data in the most normalized form possible.
-Only untidy your tables as needed for particular analyses.
+Only un-tidy your tables as needed for particular analyses.
-The most common operation for untidying is to "join" tables.
+The SQL "JOIN" clause lets you create records with fields from multiple tables.

 For example, to carry out a regression of animal weight against plot treatment using the R command: